tadeleTuli/trial/index.markdown

 ---

 I am a researcher in the fields of humans and robots interaction in smart and virtual environment.
 I am interested in solving real-time problems and challenges.
 Specifically, related to human motion modelling, humans and robots collaboration and interaction and object detection for industrial applications.
 I have project experience in Python, Matlab, and C#.
-I used Opencv, Unity3D, ROS and Process simulate applications during my projects.
+I used OpenCV, Unity3D, ROS and Process simulate applications during my projects.

 Academically, I have successfully completed B.Sc. in Mechanical Engineering, M.Sc. in Manufacturing Engineering and M.Sc. in Mechatronics Engineering from different universities in Ethiopia and Italy.
 Currently, I am fully engaged on doctoral research toward my Ph.D. in the University of Siegen, Germany.